CPK Insurance

 Professional Liability Insurance in Pittsburgh

-Professional Liability Insurance Risk Factors in Pittsburgh
+About Professional Liability Insurance in Pittsburgh, PA

 In Pennsylvania, this coverage is designed for claims tied to professional errors, negligence, omissions, and related client allegations, not for physical loss exposures outside the policy form.
 For many buyers, professional liability insurance coverage in Pennsylvania also includes defense costs coverage, settlements and judgments coverage, and, depending on the policy wording, breach of contract coverage when the dispute is connected to a professional service failure.
 Because Pennsylvania is regulated by the Pennsylvania Insurance Department, the exact language, endorsements, and exclusions can differ by carrier, so the policy you buy in Erie may not read exactly like one sold in Harrisburg or Philadelphia.